Exposition des produits de l'industrie française: French First Republic: 1st exposition (1798)

 The first exposition was held at the Champ de Mars.

 The architect Jean-François Chalgrin, who later designed the Arc de Triomphe, undertook the hasty construction of a large circle of porticos surrounding a Temple of Industry.

 The temple would hold the objects of industries that the jury had selected.

 The official exposition took place during the five last days of the year VI (19–21 September 1798).

 The exposition opened on 19 September 1798 with a parade led by trumpeters and cavalry, with musicians, soldiers, heralds, manufacturers, the jury and politicians.

 There were 110 exclusively French exhibitors.

 Due to the short notice, there were relatively few exhibitors, all from Paris or the neighboring departments.

 There were further festivities and speeches on the fifth day, the last official day of the exposition.

-The exposition remained open until 10 Vendemiaire Year VII (1 October 1798).
+The exposition remained open until 10 Vendémiaire Year VII (1 October 1798).

 Exhibits included an instrument for cataract operations, paintings made from the plumes of exotic birds, a machine for extracting logs from rivers and a device that demonstrated the new metric system of meters, grams and liters.

 The jury was told to favour products that were comparable to those of British industry.

 Twelve exhibitors were given honorable distinctions.